Utpal Kumar Basu

-Utpal Kumar Basu (উৎপল কুমার বসু) (3 August 1939 – 3 October 2015) was a Bengali poet and story teller.
+Utpal Kumar Basu (উৎপল কুমার বসু) (3 August 1939 – 3 October 2015) was a Bengali vernacular poet, educationist, translator, and storyteller.

 Life

-Born in the Bhowanipore area of pre-independence Kolkata (1937), Utpal Kumar Basu spent his school days in Baharampur (Murshidabad, West Bengal) and Dinhata (Coochbehar, North Bengal).
-A geologist by education, Basu has traveled far and wide over the seas and years.
-An educationist by profession, Basu is recognized as a trend setter in modern Bengali Poetry.
-Utpal Kumar Basu was an eminent vernacular poet, educationist and translator.
+Born in the Bhowanipore area of pre-independence Kolkata in 1937 and completed school education in Baharampur (Murshidabad, West Bengal) and Dinhata (Coochbehar, North Bengal).
+A geologist by education, Basu has travelled far and wide over the seas and years.
+An educationist by profession, Basu is recognized as a trendsetter in modern Bengali Poetry.
 He began writing while studying at Scottish Church College and became a part of the Krittibash group of young Bengali poets.
-From the very first collection of poems entitled Chaitre Rochito Kobita -1956, he found a unique diction of language, expression and form for his poetry.
-He had chosen mysticism over sentimentalism, vivid objective observation over lyricism.
+From his first collection of poems entitled Chaitre Rochito Kobita (1956), he found a unique diction of language, expression, and form for his poetry.

-After receiving his master's degree in geology from Presidency College he joined Ashutosh College as a lecturer where he met his future wife Santana, a lecturer in the English Department.(Santana was previously awarded the Indira Sinha Gold Medal for securing the highest aggregate of marks at the B.A, examination from Bihar University in 1955 among girl students.)

-Utpal left for England in the mid -sixties where he spent a decade as an educationist and associated himself with various socialist organisations.
-Returning to India in the late seventies he worked as a project officer for the University Grants Commission, an advisor and teacher at St Xavier's College in the field of Mass Communication.
+Basu chose mysticism over sentimentalism, and vivid objective observation over lyricism.
+After receiving his master's degree in geology from Presidency College, he joined Ashutosh College as a lecturer and met his future wife, Santana, a lecturer in the English Department.
+Santana had been awarded the Indira Sinha Gold Medal for securing the highest aggregate of marks among female students in the BA examination at the Bihar University in 1955.
+Basu moved to England in the mid-sixties and spent a decade there as an educationist and associated himself with several socialist organisations.
+He returned to India in the late seventies and worked as a project officer for the University Grants Commission, and later as an advisor and teacher at St Xavier's College for Mass Communication.
 He died on 3 October 2015 in Kolkata.